Phase transition in random tensors with multiple independent spikes: Main Results

-As for the detection problem, under the same setting as \eqref{spike}, Alaoui et al.~\cite{AKJ+17} obtained the same critical value $\beta_c$ specified in Equation \eqref{critical} and Proposition \ref{prop1} below.
+As for the detection problem, under the same setting as \eqref{spike}, Alaoui-Krzakala-Jordan~\cite{AKJ+17} obtained the same critical value $\beta_c$ specified in Equation \eqref{critical} and Proposition \ref{prop1} below.
 It was deduced that above $\beta_c$, detection is possible and below $\beta_c$, a weak form of detection remains possible in the sense that the limiting total error (the sum of type one and type two errors) of the likelihood ratio test between $W$ and $T$ is strictly less than one.
 Incidentally, we mention that when the results of \cite{BDM+16,LM+16} apply to the case \eqref{spike}, $\beta_c$ is also the critical threshold for recovery.
 In \cite{el2018detection}, El Alaoui and Jordan extended the results of \cite{AKJ+17} to the case of spiked rectangular matrices, where the spike is of the form $uv^T$ and it was assumed that the entries of $u \in \R^M$, $v\in \R^N$ are chosen independently at random from possibly different priors and $M/N \rightarrow \alpha$.
 It was shown that for a set of parameters $(\alpha,\beta)$ the results of \cite{AKJ+17} hold.
 This set of parameters is sub-optimal for most priors as the spin-glass methods used fail near the boundaries of the optimal parameter space for the model of \cite{el2018detection}.

-{ \bf Tensor Case: $\boldsymbol{p\geq 3}.$} Earlier results trace back to the works of Montanari and Richard \cite{MR+14} and Montanari et al.~\cite{MRZ17}, where the authors considered \eqref{spikes} with $k=1$ and a spherical prior.
-By adoption of the second moment method, they showed that there exist $\beta_-$ and $\beta_+$ such that detection is impossible for $\beta$ below $\beta_-$ and is possible for $\beta$ above $\beta_+.$
+{ \bf Tensor Case: $\boldsymbol{p\geq 3}.$} Earlier results trace back to the works of Montanari-Richard \cite{MR+14} and Montanari-Reichman-Zeitouni~\cite{MRZ17}, where the authors considered \eqref{spikes} with $k=1$ and a spherical prior, i.e., $u$ in \eqref{spike} is uniformly and independently sampled from the sphere, $\{x\in \mathbb{R}^N:\sum_{i=1}^Nx_i^2=N\}.$ By adaptation of the second moment method, they showed that there exist $\beta_-$ and $\beta_+$ such that detection is impossible for $\beta$ below $\beta_-$ and is possible for $\beta$ above $\beta_+.$